 Compensation for disadvantages

 Here you can find a detailed explanation of the disadvantage compensation as well as instructions on how to apply for it.

-Here you will find a description of which documents are necessary in order to apply for integration assistance from the responsible service provider (Landschaftsverband Rheinland).
+Here you will find an overview of the dokuments which are necessary in order to apply for integration assistance from the responsible service provider (Landschaftsverband Rheinland).
 One form of support can be a study assistance, which helps students to better organize and structure their daily study routine.

 Consulting guide (DE)